 Stopping Alcohol Weight Loss Transformation – Julian Kirkman-Page #AmazingLoser

-- Name: Julian Kirkman-Page (ask him anything on Talk)
+- Name: Julian Kirkman-Page

 - Job: Sales Director for City of London based IT company and author of ‘I Don’t Drink!’